Coast Line (California)

-The Coast Line is a railroad line between Burbank, California (Note: Burbank Cutoff) and the San Francisco Bay Area, roughly along the Pacific Coast.
+The Coast Line is a railway line between Burbank, California (Note: Burbank Cutoff) and the San Francisco Bay Area, roughly along the Pacific Coast.
 It is the shortest rail route between Los Angeles and the Bay Area.
 Though not as busy as the Surf Line, the continuation of the Coast Line southbound to San Diego, it still sees freight movements and many passenger trains.
 The Pacific Surfliner, which runs from the San Diego Santa Fe Depot to San Luis Obispo via Union Station in Los Angeles, is the third busiest Amtrak route, and the busiest outside of the Northeast Corridor between Washington D.C. and Boston.

 History

 Predecessors

 The San Francisco and San Jose Railroad built the first segment of the line from San Francisco to San Jose between 1860 and 1864.
 The founders of the SF&SJ incorporated as the Southern Pacific Railroad, which was authorized by Congress in 1866 to connect the line from San Jose south to Needles, where it would meet the Atlantic & Pacific Railroad.
-The Southern Pacific Railroad (SP) had built to Tres Pinos by 1873, however they abandoned efforts to continue the line to Coalinga, instead choosing a more inland route from Lathrop.
+The Southern Pacific Railroad had built to Tres Pinos by 1873, however they abandoned efforts to continue the line to Coalinga, instead choosing a more inland route from Lathrop.